Alpine-lines/minty/README.md

 Configuration are stored in [`./config/default.js`](./config/default.js).

-The `./start-local-environment.sh` script will try to run a local IPFS daemon, which Minty will connect to on its default port.
+The `yarn setup` script (`./start-local-environment.sh`) will try to run a local IPFS daemon, which Minty will connect to on its default port.
 If you've already installed IPFS and configured it to use a non-standard API port, you may need to change the `ipfsApiUrl` field to set the correct API address.

 The `pinningService` configuration option is used by the `minty pin` command to persist IPFS data to a remote pinning service.